 We will pay your grant by bank transfer (BACS).
 We will not make payments into personal bank accounts and the grant can only be paid to the organisation named in the grant notification letter.
-We suggest that you set up a separate bank account for your scheme so that you and we can monitor the scheme's finances easily.
+You may wish to set up a separate bank account for the project.